Where would you rather retire: on a yacht in the Mediterranean, or in a leaky cardboard box on the street?

 No excuses.
 None.
 Start NOW.

-Choosing a Roth IRA here is key.
+One type of retirement account you should consider is a Roth IRA.
 Unlike a 401(k), you can’t deduct contributions from your income taxes this year.
 But any profits from your Roth IRA investments are all yours, tax free, when you retire.
 Plus, if you get into financial trouble, you can withdraw your principal from a Roth IRA before you reach retirement age without penalty.
 It’s a great choice if you don’t expect to pay a lot in income taxes this year, or want to save up money to buy a house.

 Never, ever pass up free money

-If your job offers you a 401(k) retirement plan, you definitely want to participate -- your contributions are tax deductible, so you have even more money to invest.
+If your job offers you a 401(k) retirement plan, you definitely want to participate: Your contributions are tax deductible, so you'll have even more money to invest.
 Financial planners say you should save 15 percent of your salary, including any matching contribution from your employer.

 Spread out your sta$h

-Tech stocks have been on fire recently.
-Cryptocurrencies such as bitcoin have shot to the moon, too.
+Plenty of people have made fortunes betting big on tech stocks and bitcoin.
 But be careful betting your entire future on just one industry or company or you could lose it all.
 Experts say you need to spread out your stash.

 First, you want to own different types of investments, say, stocks, bonds and real estate, so a sharp drop in any one of those sectors won’t ruin you.
 You’ll also want to diversify the stocks and bonds you own, so one company falling apart won’t cause you to fall apart.